lgray52/Pi-in-the-Sky_Projectile/README.md

 <img src="images/cad1.png" height="300"> <img src="images/cad2.png" height="300"> <img src="images/cad3.png" height="300"> <img src="images/cad4.png" height="300">

 ### Control Box
 I also designed a control box to store the electronics which will be able to arm the projectile and print the returned launch data to a screen.
+I added this aspect to my original design as a solution for the transmission of information from the projectile.
 The design of this box was simple, and my only real requirement was that it could be easily handheld and easy for Mr. Manning to use.
 For this reason, instructions will also be etched on the side of the box to make the usage of the control box crystal clear.

 <img src="images/control_box_1.png" height="300">   <img src="images/control_box_2.png" height="300">   <img src="images/control_box_3.png" height="300">